embedthis/expansive/README.md

-# Embedthis Egen
+# Embedthis Expansive

-Egen is a static site generator similar to DocPad.
-However it is written in Ejscript, and is about 10 times faster than DocPad.
+Expansive is a static site generator.
+It is written in Ejscript, and is about 10 times faster than most other static site generators.

 Licensing
 ---